Paunczki/WEBTRACKER/README.md

 There are two versions for the extension/addon, one for chrome and one for firefox Please go to the respective folders for each

-Google Chrome Download Link:

-Mozilla Firefox Download Link:
+## Download Links
+For Google Chrome:

+For Mozilla Firefox: